ŽNK Split

-ŽNK Split is a Croatian women's association football club based in Split.
+ŽNK Split is a Croatian professional women's association football club based in Split.
 The club was founded in 2009 and it currently competes in the Croatian First Division.
+The club is the successor of ŽNK 8. mart, the first women's football club in Split, which was founded in 1971.

 Split won the 2018–19 Croatian Women's First Football League title on the final day of the season with a 3–3 draw against 22-time champion ŽNK Osijek.
 Split then made it a league and cup double with a 1–0 win over Osijek in the Cup final.